 Minimum wage increase Oct.
 1 0

-The minimum wage will be going up to $10.25 per hour on Oct.
-1, the Province of Manitoba announced, Friday.
-There will also be changes to the amount of income Manitobans can earn before they start paying taxes - the amount will increase by $1,000 over four years to $9,134 in 2014.
+The minimum wage will be going up to $10.45 per hour on Oct.
+1, the Province of Manitoba announced, Thursday.
 (FILE PHOTO)

 On Friday the Province of Manitoba announced that minimum wage will be going up to $10.25 per hour on Oct.
 1.